camunda/camunda-docs/docs/components/concepts/clusters.md

 No data is lost while a cluster is paused.
 All execution and configuration is saved, but cluster components such as Zeebe and Operate are temporarily disabled until the cluster is resumed.

-- Production clusters and clusters tagged as `test`, `stage`, or `prod` run continuously and do not autopause.
+- Production clusters and clusters tagged as `test`, `stage`, or `prod` are exempt and do not autopause.
 - Starter, Professional, and Enterprise customer clusters are exempt and do not autopause.
 - Paused clusters are automatically deleted after 30 consecutive days in a paused state.
+You can change the tag to avoid cluster deletion.
 - Autopause occurs regardless of cluster usage.
 - You can resume a paused cluster at any time.
 See [Resume your cluster](/components/console/manage-clusters/resume-cluster.md/).